e10v/tea-tasting/README.md

 - `data`: A sample of data in the same format as the data required for the analysis of A/B test, with an exception that a column with variant of test is not required.
 - `n_iter`: Number of simulations to run.
 Default is `10_000`.
 - `ratio`: Ratio of the number of observations in treatment relative to control.
-Default is `1`.
+Default is `1` but can be redefined in global settings.
 - `random_seed`: Random seed.
 Default is `None`.
 - `treatment`: An optional function which updates a treatment data on each iteration.
-It should accept a Polars dataframe and return a Polars dataframe of the same length and the same set of columns.
+It should accept a Polars dataframe and a random seed, and return a Polars dataframe of the same length and the same set of columns.
 Default is `None`, which means that treatment data are not updated (A/A test).

 It returns an instance of the class `SimulationsResult` which provide the following methods: